-Emergency preparedness and response (EPR) trainings with regional community leaders and government officials as well as women, youth and community elders, will ensure that the appropriate territorial institutions will have the capacity to respond to the threats identified in the climatic studies and interpret and implement EWSs in local contexts.
-All trainings will be coordinated with national disaster management authorities.
+Emergency preparedness and response (EPR) trainings with regional community leaders and government officials as well as women, youth and community elders, will ensure that Formatted: Not Highlight the appropriate territorial institutions will have the capacity to respond to the threats identified in the climatic studies and interpret and implement EWSs in local contexts.
+All EPR trainings will be coordinated with national disaster management authorities Regional EPR workshops will involve technical experts from binational commissions such as the Colombia-Ecuador Neighbor and Integration Commission and the Colombia-Ecuador Binational Border Commission -COMBIFRON, which will provide opportunities to strengthen also be able to onrich their own riskbinational risk assessments and contingency planning efforts. -efforts through these exercises.
 All scientific information will be customized to Afro and Awá community needs and the EPR trainings will involve traditional and local knowledge on emergency response and mitigation measures.
 Scientific information and workshops will be translated into local languages in easily understandable materials, depending on literacy levels.

-Importantly, under this component, climate change adaptation and risk management will be incorporated into territorial planning.
-The plans will be adjusted to prioritize adaptation measures including appropriate budgets, in accordance with national climate scenarios and vulnerability analyses that are part of the National Communications on Climate Change to the IPCC.
+Importantly, under this component, climate change adaptation and risk management will be incorporated into territorial planning.-The plans will be adjusted to prioritize adaptation measures including appropriate budgets, in accordance with national climate scenarios and vulnerability analyses that are part of the National Communications on Climate Change to the IPCC.
 This will support decision-making in both countries, the effective implementation of adaptation measures and the incorporation of lessons learned from local authorities and the Ministry of the Environment and Sustainable Development in Colombia and the Ministry of the Environment in Ecuador.
-This component will additionally promote coordination between local, regional and national authorities to guarantee project sustainability and replicability.
+This component will additionally promote coordination between local, regional,-and national and binational authorities to guarantee project sustainability and replicability.